woosal1337/blog/web-app/source/_posts/eval-evil.md

 .. main.py
 ```

-- the code snippet above literally prints out every file in the specified folder
+- The code snippet above literally prints out every file in the specified folder
 an experienced python developer can easily delete, manipulate, modify, create
-and more that i can not think of right now if you do give such an access to a
+and more that I can not think of right now if you do give such an access to a
-user. it is kind of replicating an `ssh`
+user.
+It is kind of replicating an `ssh`

-- then how and when do we use these evil functions?
+- Then how and when do we use these evil functions?
-    - you have no other way to use but this function in your program (almost
+    - You have no other way to use but this function in your program (almost
     impossible)
-    - you do put a very advanced filtering on the user input before actually
+    - You do put a very advanced filtering on the user input before actually
     forwarding it to one of these functions (especially `exec()`)
     - p.s these functions are actually slower in speed in most scenarios than
     the functions, which can easily replace them